The Rules of the Game: Release and reception

 The Rules of the Game premiered on Friday, 7 July 1939, at the Colisée Theatre in Paris to a full house and later at the Aubert Palace also in Paris.
 It was shown on a double bill with a patriotic documentary about French history.
-The audience at the screening consisted of members of the right-wing organisations, who booed after a while into the screening; Paulette Dubost said people at the screening fought, and one person tried to set fire to the theater.
+The audience at the screening consisted of members of the right-wing organisations, who booed.
+Paulette Dubost said people at the screening fought, and one person tried to set fire to the theater.
 Renoir said he "depicted pleasant, sympathetic characters, but showed them in a society in the process of disintegration, so that they were defeated at the onset ... the audience recognized this.
 The truth is that they recognized themselves.
 People who commit suicide do not care to do it in front of witnesses."

 In France, film attendance was typically low in July; The Rules of the Game ended its run at the Colisée Theatre after three weeks because of poor attendance.
 It later was shown at the Aubert-Palace in Paris.
 Renoir said of the attendance "I was utterly dumbfounded when it became apparent that the film, which I wanted to be a pleasant one, rubbed most people the wrong way."
 Renoir initially wanted to screen the film at the 1939 World's Fair in New York City, but this idea was abandoned after the disastrous release in France.

 Claude Gauteur surveyed reviews of The Rules of the Game published in Paris and said 12 were "unqualifiedly unfavorable", 13 were "favorable with reservations", and 10 were "favorable."
 Many reviews criticized the film for being "unpatriotic, frivolous and incomprehensible."
 One mixed review came from Nino Frank of Pour Vous, who called it "a copious work, even too much so, very complex and profoundly intelligent from one end to the other."
 Le Figaro called it a "bizarre spectacle" which was "one long succession of errors ... a heavy-handed fantasy with wooly dialogue."
 In the 1943 edition of Histoire du cinéma, Robert Brasillach wrote that The Rules of the Game was among Renoir's most "jumbled" and "confused" films but applauded the biting satire, which he considered "Proustian."
 Brasillach also praised the technical variation employed by the director and said the film was an unrealized masterpiece.
 In the United States, a negative review from Variety said Renoir "attempts to crowd too many ideas into 80 minutes of film fare, resulting in confusion."
 According to François Truffaut, the film was very disconcerting to audiences at the time because of its peculiar atmosphere, which explains its commercial failure.